RepositPower/reposit-python-client/README.md

-# reposit-home-assistant
+# reposit
-A home assistant component to integrate with Reposit
+Library to communicate with a reposit controller